Understanding Rent Assistance Programs: A Comprehensive Guide

 Who is eligible for rental assistance programs?

-Eligibility for rental assistance programs varies depending on the specific program and the administering agency.
+Eligibility for rental assistance programs varies depending on the specific program and location.
 However, most programs consider the following factors:

 -

 Income: Typically, households must have income below a certain percentage of the area median income (AMI) to qualify.
-This threshold often ranges from 30% to 80% of AMI, depending on the program.
+This percentage can range from 30% to 80% of AMI, depending on the program.

 -